responsible-ai-collaborative/aiid/site/gatsby-site/src/scripts/README.md

 # Translation Process

 The translation process runs as a Github Action workflow.
-The workflow is scheduled to run **every day at 5 AM GMT**.
+The workflow is scheduled to run once per day.

-We currently support translations for all reports in the `reports` collection, and the fields that are translated are:
+We currently support translations for all new reports in the `reports` collection, and the fields that are translated are:
 - Report `title`
-- Report `text`
+- Report `text` (rich Markdown report text)
-- Report `plain_text`
+- Report `plain_text` (Report text without Markdown formatting)

 The available languages for translation are defined in the environment variable `GATSBY_AVAILABLE_LANGUAGES`.
 ```